Seeing and believing: Virtual reality set to conquer living rooms

 "This is the right time for early stage investors," said Mike Rothenberg, founder and CEO of Rothenberg Ventures, a San Francisco venture capital firm that has invested in VR startups.

-Santa Barbara, California-based WorldViz plans to release a number of VR software apps, which can be used in industries such as oil and gas, aerospace, education, and entertainment this year, and expects revenue to double, founder and President Peter Schlueer said.
+Santa Barbara, California-based WorldViz, plans to release a number of gaming, education and entertainment apps this year and expects revenue to double, founder and President Peter Schlueer said.

 "TRUE TRANSITION"